Skip to content Skip to sidebar Skip to footer

 Multisectoral Perspectives: A Broad Approach to Care

-A key panel, moderated by Diego Aguilar (Regional Director for the Americas at Alzheimer’s Disease International), addressed critical topics:
+This was followed by a panel moderated by Diego Aguilar (Regional Director for the Americas at Alzheimer’s Disease International), where crucial topics were discussed

 • Dr. Julio Mayca (Social Programs Director at MIDIS) highlighted the impact of programs like CUNA MÁS and Pensión 65 on child development and caregiver well-being.